MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-items-for-warehouse-shipment.md

 When workers in charge of assembly finish assembling parts or all of the assemble-to-order quantity, they record it in the **Qty. to Ship** field on the warehouse shipment line and then choose the **Post Shipment** action.
 The result is that the corresponding assembly output is posted, including the component consumption.
 A sales shipment for the quantity is posted for the sales order.

 From the assembly order, you can choose **Asm.-to-Order Whse.
 Shpt.
 Line** to access the warehouse shipment line.
-This is convenient for workers who do not typically use the **Warehouse Shipment** window.
+This is convenient for workers who do not typically use the **Warehouse Shipment** page.

 After the warehouse shipment is posted, various fields on the sales order line are updated to show progress in the warehouse.
 The following fields are also updated to show how many assemble-to-order quantities remain to be assembled and shipped: